chr1st1ank/speeding-up-python/README.md

 # python-metrics
-Small benchmarks to compare different options to speed up Python code.
+Small personal benchmarks to compare different options to speed up Python code.

 This small project should help to:
 - provide an overview of practical options to speed up Python code